BuckWoody/PresentationsAndBlogs/SQLtoPostgres/06_-_Advanced_Features_and_Migration.md

 SQL Server stores JSON as `NVARCHAR(MAX)` and provides a set of functions (`JSON_VALUE`, `JSON_QUERY`, `OPENJSON`) to parse it at query time.
 PostgreSQL has two native JSON types:

-- **`JSON`** — Stores the input text exactly (including whitespace and duplicate keys).
+- **`JSON`**,  Stores the input text exactly (including whitespace and duplicate keys).
 Parsing happens at query time.
-- **`JSONB`** — Stores JSON in a decomposed binary format.
+- **`JSONB`**,  Stores JSON in a decomposed binary format.
 Parsed once on insert; subsequent queries are faster.
 Supports indexing.
 This is the recommended type for nearly all use cases.

 **JSONB vs. SQL Server JSON:**